realm/realm-java/ESOF-docs/Verification and Validation.md

 ## Software Testability and Reviews <a name="testability"></a>

+Realm is an application integrated within other applications, so all the API functionalities have to be deeply tested to achieve a good degree of reliability.

+Therefore, the developers decided to:
+* Build unit and instrumental testing so that they could test functionalites in a specific case, whithout dependencies and in the context of a app that has Android dependencies.
+* Create example projects that show how Realm is used, and run Monkey Tests on those examples.
+* Test Realm Object Server mechanisms (Authentication and Authorization)

 ### Controllability <a name="controllability"></a>

 Os caso de testes existentes foram desenvolvidos com vista a avaliar funcionalidades específicas e como tal as situações geradas são limitadas.